lucasfr/chhabra-jensen/README.md

 Chhabra, A. & Jensen, R., 1989.
 [Direct determination of the f(α) singularity spectrum](http://link.aps.org/doi/10.1103/PhysRevA.40.5284).
 Physical Review Letters, 62(12), pp.1327–1330.

-:warning: A C version is also included.
-This was generated automatically on Matlab and has not been properly tested yet.
+:warning: A Python version is also included.

 ## Download